marcomaggi/CCSemver/README.md

 [https://github.com/uael/sv](https://github.com/uael/sv)

+This  package supports  POSIX platforms.
+This package  depends on  the package CCExceptions, at least version 0.7.1.

 The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux systems and OS X systems.